Multi-Node Cluster Deployment#

 hosts:

-ansible_user: ubuntu
+ansible_user: root

-5. Run Base Setup
+5. Run Base Setup#

 Install basic requirements on all nodes: